 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The subjects are thought to be within a conservation area.
+The property is understood to be a listed building and also located within a conservation area.